j3soon/Allegro5Template/README.md

   You need to keep only one `main` function in one project, for example you may have both `task_1_ans.c` and `task_2_ans.c` in your project.
 You should only keep one.

   Or you might accidentally edit the Allgero5 library header, re-installing the library may help.

+- When reopen the project, all settings are gone.

+  For Code::Blocks you should open the `*.cbp` file.

+  For Dev-C++ you should open the `*.dev` file.
+If all files disappear, use `Project > Add To Project...` and select all files.

 ### Mac OS